codenaline/laravel-deprecator/README.md

-# Laravel Deprecated Detector
+# Laravel Deprecator

-Laravel Deprecated Detector is a lightweight middleware package that automatically scans controller methods for `@deprecated` annotations in their PHPDoc and adds an `X-Deprecated` header to the HTTP response.
+Laravel Deprecator is a lightweight middleware package that automatically scans controller methods for `@deprecated` annotations in their PHPDoc and adds an `X-Deprecated` header to the HTTP response.
 This helps frontend clients and API consumers identify deprecated endpoints and adjust accordingly.

 ## 🚀 Features